Shubham0315/Kubernetes/Namespaces/README.md

 -
 - To create nginx app, we need NS, deployment, pods, service.
 We can write all in manifest/yml file.

 - Kind to be namespace, api version to be K8S version running now.
-Information to be given is in metadata section where we mention name of Kind9namespace0
+Information to be given is in metadata section where we mention name of Kind(namespace)
 - Then apply the yml file :- **kubectl apply -f namespace.yml**
 - After applying our K8S object/resource gets created